-PNC Large Cap Core Fund seeks long-term capital appreciation by investing primarily in a diversified portfolio of domestic large cap companies.
+PNC Multi-Factor All Cap Fund seeks long-term capital appreciation by primarily investing in a diversified portfolio of domestic small-, mid-, and large-cap companies.

 Average Annual Total Returns (%) as of

 ||1 YR||3 YRS||5 YRS||10 YRS

 Past performance is no guarantee of future results.
 To view public offering price other performance/price information please click here.
 Investment return and principal value will fluctuate so that shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than that shown here.
 Return periods greater than one year reflect annualized performance.